The Best Shaving Brush To Transform Your Shave

-Synthetic Hair- Synthetic brushes never shed, and they don’t come with that peculiar smell natural hair does.
+Synthetic Hair- Synthetic brushes never shed, and they don’t come with that peculiar smell natural hair does, which is why they make some of the best shaving brushes.
 Though some of the cheap ones feel a bit like plastic, you can find very high-quality synthetic brushes today.

 The knot essentially tells you how much hair a brush holds.
 Usually, the larger the knot, the better the brush because a thick brush will hold more water than a thinner one.
 However, this number can sometimes be misleading because a brush could be packed tightly or loosely.

 How well does the brush absorb water?
 The brush should hold enough water to keep your face moist and hydrated as you lather up the shaving cream.
 However, the brush shouldn’t lose its shape when submerged in water or it won’t be very effective.